Drangajokull Glacier: Witness the Midnight Sun

 Iceland’s most northern glacier, Drangajokull is located in the remote Westfjords of northern Iceland.
-Despite its isolated location, this special glacier still deserves attention.
+Despite its isolated location, this special glacier is worth a visit during your trip to Iceland.
 Being the only glacier in Iceland whose altitude does not exceed 1000 m, Drangajokull is also one of the only glaciers in the country that hasn’t succumbed to receding in recent years.

 The Westfjords is a large peninsula in the northwest of the country.
 Though travel and communication there can be difficult, the mountainous region is known for its beauty and play on light.
 From the darkest depths of winter to 24 hours of sunlight in high summer, the length of a day takes on new boundaries in this remote part of the world.
 The Westfjords are home to both the midnight sun and the northern lights, creating a dreamworld for travellers to take in as best they can.